Emil Körner: Change of faction

-The war carried out with these well-instructed troops developed itself in good form for the congress and it opened the doors for the central area to where their forces were transferred to give the coup de grace to the government of the President Balmaceda.
-The recently named Colonel Körner (July 1) planned and materialized a disembarking at the north of Concón approaching by means of columns to enemy positions.
+The war was carried out with the well-instructed troops and developed itself in good form for the congress.
+That opened the doors for the central area, to where their forces were transferred, which gave the coup de grace to the government ofBalmaceda.
+Körner became a colonel on July 1 and planned and materialized a disembarking the north of Concón to approach the enemy positions by means of columns.

-On August 26, 1891, the Battle of Concón was developed where besides serving as Chief of Staff, Körner was given the command of the first brigade and the corresponding responsibility to effect the attack in the west wing of the offensive.
-His unit crossed the Aconcagua River at 11:25 a.m. for the purpose of providing security for the cross of the second and third brigades which did so between 7 and 8 kilometers toward the east by other fords.
-The opposition from the Balmacedist troops was as expected, as they did not utilize the natural obstacles that the terrain offered (the Aconcagua River and Petra Gorge) he was able to rapidly disperse the constitutional forces which earned him great appraisals for his bravery.
-His participation in the skirmish extended until the end of the battle at approximately 15:30, where he immediately began to organize the congressional forces to confront what was coming.
+On August 26, 1891, at the Battle of Concón, Körner served as Chief of Staff and was given the command of the first brigade and the corresponding responsibility to effect the attack in the west wing of the offensive.
+His unit crossed the Aconcagua River in the morning at 11:25 to provide security for the crossings of the second and third brigades, which occurred 7 to 8 km toward the east by other fords.
+The opposition from the Balmacedist troops was as had been expected, as they did not use the natural obstacles that the terrain offered (the Aconcagua River and Petra Gorge).

+Körner rapidly dispersed the constitutional forces, which earned him great appraisals for his bravery.
+His participation in the skirmish extended in the afternoon until the end of the battle, at approximately 3:30, where he immediately began to organize the congressional forces to confront what was coming.
 Since he realized that the Battle of Concón would not be decisive, he reorganized the congressional forces and prepared himself to fight the next battle.
-Many Balmacedist forces had fled and their commanders guided them to the rear to reorganize themselves in order to prepare for a new confrontation.
+Many Balmacedist forces had fled, and their commanders guided them to the rear to reorganize themselves to prepare for a new confrontation.

-Two days later the Battle of Placilla was fought which was a continuation of the Battle of Concón and conforming to the planning, the principal attack had to materialize over the right of the government troops from the two constitutional brigades.
-On this occasion Körner in his position as Chief of Staff had to remain with the commander of the forces, Estanislao del Canto.
+Two days later, the Battle of Placilla was fought, which was a continuation of the Battle of Concó.
+Conforming to his planning, the principal attack had to materialize over the right of the government troops from the two constitutional brigades.
+On that occasion, Körner, in his position as Chief of Staff, had to remain with the commander of the forces, Estanislao del Canto.